 You will probably experience blurry or hazy vision temporarily, but your vision should be clear by the next day.
 Most patients notice improvements in their vision within a day of having the surgery.
 Over the next few days or weeks, your vision will continue to improve.
 Doctors usually recommend staying home for a couple days after LASIK surgery to rest and refraining from strenuous exercise for a week.

-The results of the procedure vary from patient to patient, but the majority of people achieve 20/20 vision after the surgery.
-Some people need to continue wearing glasses or contacts but with a much lower prescription.
+The results of the procedure vary from patient to patient, but many patients may see 20/20 vision after the surgery after a few days.
+Each patient is unique, and sometimes results may take a few weeks.
+In less common instances, a few patients may need to continue wearing glasses or contacts but with a much lower prescription.
 A LASIK enhancement procedure, while uncommon, is sometimes necessary to improve the results of the surgery.